 Dr. Inderjeet Mann

 Dr. Mann holds a Ph.D. in Political Science and International Studies from Jawaharlal Nehru University (JNU), Delhi.
-Dr. Mann has been affiliated with Simon Fraser University in a research capacity.
-His Post-Doctoral Research on Political Participation of Ethnic Minorities in Canada was undertook at JNU and at the South Asian Studies Institute.
-The Post-doctoral work was funded by Indian Council of Social Sciences Research and the Shastri Indo Canadian Institute.
-His graduate research degree, M.Phil. was undertaken in the area of Human Rights.
+He has been affiliated with Simon Fraser University in a research capacity.
+His post-doctoral research, conducted at JNU and the South Asian Studies Institute, focused on the political participation of ethnic minorities in Canada.
+This work was funded by the Indian Council of Social Science Research and the Shastri Indo-Canadian Institute.
+His M.Phil. focused on the field of Human Rights.

-Dr. Mann has taught political science at Jawaharlal Nehru University, Central University of Punjab and Government College, Bathinda.
-He participated as a Chair in the World Congress of Political Science held at Montreal in 2014.
-He has also participated with Amnesty International India as a member.
+Dr. Mann has taught political science at Jawaharlal Nehru University, the Central University of Punjab, and Government College, Bathinda.
+He served as a session chair at the 2014 World Congress of Political Science in Montreal and has also been involved with Amnesty International India as a member.

 His current research interests include a focus on South Asian Canadian Diaspora and its issues and multifaceted aspects in Canadian state and society.